coverdrop/prototype/mobile/README.md

+# Android Library and Demo App

+Point of contact for this folder: [@lambdapioneer](https://github.com/lambdapioneer)

 This folder contains a work-in-progress prototype/demo app for Android.

 It demonstrates calling the API from an app and the cryptographic primitives to interact with the secure element.